Internet Speed Test Canada

 Sometimes the problem is actually with your ISP.
 Either they are throttling certain types of traffic, or there is a physical issue with the line to your home.

 Solution: If speeds are consistently 50%+ below advertised (on Ethernet, at multiple times of day), contact your ISP.
 Document your speed test results.
 Request a technician visit or ask for a billing credit while the issue is resolved.
+You can also use your results as leverage when following our internet bill negotiation guide.

 How to Improve Your Internet Speed